dzbeck/attack_to_cve/updated-methodology.md

 | obtain data | T1005 (Data from Local System) | *many* |

 As mentioned previously, there may be no reasonable choice for a primary and/or secondary impact.
-However, it may be possible to use an [ATT&CK Tactic](#higher-level-tactics) or a generic exploitation technique to define the impact or exploit method.
+However, it may be possible to use an [ATT&CK Tactic](#higher-level-tactics) or a generic exploitation technique to define the impact or exploit method (e.g., "exfiltration" above).
 In other cases, it may be sufficient to define only a secondary impact.

 #### Higher-level Tactics